- Diet, safety and freshness

-Most modern supermarkets are kept below 20°C so it is not necessary for retailers to store them in a fridge.
-This also prevents significant temperature fluctuations (for example eggs being moved from a fridge to a hot car after purchase).
+Most modern supermarkets are kept below 20°C so it is not necessary for retailers to refrigerate their eggs.
+Not refrigerating eggs in store also prevents significant temperature fluctuations (for example eggs being moved from a fridge to a hot car after purchase).
 Find out more about egg storage.

-Eggs in their shells should not be frozen but when broken out they may be stored in a freezer for up to six months.
-Freezing temperatures affect egg yolk proteins with the result that the yolk has a glutinous texture when thawed.
-This can be prevented by the addition of sugar or salt.
+Eggs should not be frozen in their shells but when broken out they will keep for up to six months safely in the freezer.
+Freezing temperatures affect egg yolk proteins with the result that the yolk has a glutinous texture when thawed, though this can be prevented by the addition of sugar or salt.
 Half a teaspoon of sugar or a teaspoon of salt per egg should be mixed with each whole egg prior to freezing.
 When yolks are frozen separately, the same quantities should be added to every two yolks.
 (Make sure you label those containing salt for savoury dishes and those containing sugar for sweet dishes).
 Egg whites freeze satisfactorily without any stabilisers.
 As a guide when using frozen eggs, it is useful to remember that: 3 tablespoons (approx 60ml) thawed whole egg is equivalent to 1 egg; 1 tablespoon (approx 20ml) thawed egg yolk is equivalent to 1 egg yolk; 2 tablespoons (approx 40ml) thawed white is equivalent to 1 egg white.
 Frozen eggs are best thawed in the refrigerator.
 If time is short you can thaw them at room temperature.
 Do not re-freeze eggs once they have been thawed.

 Can I recycle egg shells?

-There are many ways you can use egg shells in your garden, for example crushed up egg shells sprinkled around plants help prevent snails and slugs.
-Try mixing together crushed shells and dried coffee grounds and add to potted plants to boost nutrients.
+Egg shells can be used in a number of ways in your garden, for example crushed up egg shells sprinkled around plants help prevent snails and slugs.
+You can also try mixing together crushed shells and dried coffee grounds and add to potted plants to boost nutrients.
 The water that you use to boil your eggs can also be used on your plants - the egg shell’s calcium that has leached into the water benefits the plant.
 Add egg shells to your compost heap to boost nutrients, or start new seeds in the egg shell, again the seeds will benefit from the shell’s nutrients.
 If you’re not an avid gardener, bottles and vases can also be cleaned using egg shells.
 Simply drop into the vase, add water and washing up liquid and shake.

 Some recipes call for eggs to be at a room temperature - this can be for a number of different reasons.
 For example, if you add a fridge-cold egg to boiling water, the shell may crack, as it expands too quickly in the heat and you lose some of the white before it sets.
 In baking, you may find a cold egg will not bind as well with other ingredients, so a batter can curdle, resulting in a flat cake.
 Room temperature eggs also whisk up more quickly, as the protein in the whites is less elastic when cold.
 The British Egg Information Service suggests removing eggs from the fridge 30 minutes before they are required.